iamSahdeep/iamSahdeep.github.io/README.md

 - Run `npm install`
 - Run `gulp`

-## Questions

-Having any issues file a [GitHub Issue](https://github.com/nrandecker/particle/issues/new).

 ## License

 This theme is free and open source software, distributed under the The MIT License.
 So feel free to use this Jekyll theme anyway you want.